Washington Journal

-Washington Journal is an American television series on the C-SPAN television network in the format of a political call-in and interview program.
-The program features elected officials, government administrators and journalists as guests, answering questions from the hosts and from members of the general public, who call into the studio or submit questions via e-mail and social media.
+The Washington Journal is an American television series on the C-SPAN television network in the format of a political call-in and interview program.
+The program features elected officials, government administrators, and journalists as guests, answering questions from the hosts and from members of the general public who call into the studio or submit questions via e-mail and social media.

-The three-hour program airs every day of the year beginning at 7 a.m.
-Eastern Time, except when special events or coverage of Congress preempts all or part of the program.
+The three-hour program airs every day of the year, beginning at 7 a.m.
+Eastern Time, except when special events or coverage of Congress preempt all or part of the program.
 The audio of the program also airs on WCSP-FM as a simulcast with the television broadcast.